Embrittlement: Hydrogen embrittlement

 One of the most well discussed, and detrimental, embrittlement is hydrogen embrittlement in metals.
-There are multiple ways that hydrogen atoms can diffuse into metals, including from environment or during processing (eg. electroplating).
+There are multiple ways that hydrogen atoms can diffuse into metals, including from environment or during processing (e.g. electroplating).
 The exact mechanism that causes hydrogen embrittlement is still not determined, but many theories are proposed and are still undergoing verification.
 Hydrogen atoms are likely to diffuse to grain boundaries of metals, which becomes a barrier for dislocation motion and builds up stress near the atoms.
 When the metal is stressed, the stress is concentrated near the grain boundaries due to hydrogen atoms, allowing a crack to nucleate and propagate along the grain boundaries to relieve the built-up stress.

 There are many ways to prevent or reduce the impact of hydrogen embrittlement in metals.
 One of the more conventional ways is to place coatings around the metal, which will act as diffusion barriers that prevents hydrogen from being introduced from the environment into the material.
 Another way is to add traps or absorbers in the alloy which takes into the hydrogen atom and forms another compound.

 475 °C embrittlement

-Duplex stainless steel is widely used in the industry because it possesses excellent oxidation resistance but can have limited toughness due to its large ferritic grain size, and they have hardened, and embrittlement tendencies at temperatures ranging from 280–500 °C, especially at 475 °C, where spinodal decomposition of the supersaturated solid ferrite solution into Fe-rich nanophase ($\acute{a}$) and Cr-rich nanophase ($\acute{a}\acute{}$), accompanied by G-phase precipitation, occurs, which makes the ferrite phase a preferential initiation site for micro-cracks.
+Duplex stainless steel is widely used in industry because it possesses excellent oxidation resistance, but it can have limited toughness due to its large ferritic grain size and embrittlement tendencies at temperatures ranging from 280 to 500 °C, especially at 475 °C, where spinodal decomposition of the supersaturated solid ferrite solution into Fe-rich nanophase ($\acute{a}$) and Cr-rich nanophase ($\acute{a}\acute{}$), accompanied by G-phase precipitation, occurs, which makes the ferrite phase a preferential initiation site for micro-cracks.